 In real life, the applications of linear equations are vast.
 To tackle real-life problems using algebra we convert the given situation into mathematical statements in such a way that it clearly illustrates the relationship between the unknowns (variables) and the information provided.
 The following steps are involved while restating a situation into a mathematical statement:

 - Translate the problem statement into a mathematical statement and set it up in the form of algebraic expression in a manner it illustrates the problem aptly.

 - Identify the unknowns in the problem and assign variables (quantity whose value can change depending upon the mathematical context) to these unknown quantities.

-- Read the problem thoroughly multiple times and cite the data, phrases and the keywords.
+- Read the problem thoroughly multiple times and cite the data, phrases and keywords.
 Organize the information obtained sequentially.

-- Frame an equation with help of the algebraic expression and the data provided in the problem statement and solve it using systematic techniques of equation solving.
+- Frame an equation with the help of the algebraic expression and the data provided in the problem statement and solve it using systematic techniques of equation solving.

 - Retrace your solution to the problem statement and analyze if it suits the criterion of the problem.

 There you go!!
 Using these steps and applications of linear equations word problems can be solved easily.
 Let us look into an example to analyze the applications of linear equations in depth.